 The famous walled capital city of Rajasthan.
 Jaipur has been fondly known as the “Pink City” since it was painted pink in 1876 as a sign of the people's hospitality towards the visiting Queen Victoria of England and the Prince of Wales.

-Experience a sincerely warm welcome when you stay with us at our 5 star hotel in Jaipur: The Oberoi Rajvilas, Jaipur.
+Experience a sincerely warm welcome when you stay with us at our 5 star hotel in Jaipur: The Oberoi Rajvilas.
 Spread over 32 acres of beautifully landscaped gardens, with traditional architecture, flaming mashaal torches and reflection pools.

 Exquisite accommodation, including luxury tents inspired by the era of Maharajas, fine restaurants serving authentic Rajasthani and international cuisines, specially curated romantic experiences for couples and our sincere hospitality.
 The perfect setting for the holiday of a lifetime at the best 5 star luxury hotel in Jaipur.

 The Oberoi Rajvilas, Goner Road, Jaipur 302031, India